centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 the `--http-backend` option.
 The default value is `lwp`, though `curl` is also available and generally easier to debug.

-In the same way, if you're using a proxy, you can tell the Plugin how to go through by adding the `--proxyurl` option to your command line.
+In the same way, if you use a proxy, you can tell the Plugin how to go through by adding the `--proxyurl` option to your command line.
 The value formatting is:
 `--proxyurl='<proto>://<proxy_addr>:<proxy_port>`.